pudly/schmopera-hugo/content/articles/aams-king-arthur-a-missed-brexit.md

 date = "2017-10-05T09:39:00-04:00"
 lastmod = "2017-10-05T10:01:00-04:00"
 publishDate = "2017-10-05T10:01:00-04:00"
-slug = "aams-king-arthur-a-missed-brexit"
-title = "AAM&#039;s King Arthur: a missed Brexit"
+short_description = "Some segments worked well, such as the famous freezing scene as a metaphor for the despair felt by the Remainers, or the ambiguity subverting the triumphalism of \"Saint George, the patron of our isle\".
+But why the duet \"Two Daughters of Aged Stream are we\" should evoke a nightclub or the martial posturing of \"Come if you dare our trumpets sound\" should call to mind a train station will have to be explained to me." slug = "aams-king-arthur-a-missed-brexit" title = "AAM&#039;s King Arthur: a missed Brexit"
 +++